NateRiz/scategories/README.md

-1. Sandwiches
+1. Nicknames
-2. Items in a catalog
+2. Things in the sky
-3. World leaders/Poloticians
+3. Pizza toppings
-4. School subjects
+4. Colleges/Universities
-5. Excuses for being late
+5. Fish
-6. Ice cream flavors
+6. Countries
-7. Things that jump/bounce
+7. Things that have spots
-8. Television stars
+8. Historical Figures
-9. Things in a park
+9. Something you’re afraid oF
-10. Foriegn cities
+10. Terms of endearment
-11. Stones/Gems
+11. Items in this room
-12. Musical instruments
+12. Drugs that are abused